ruanjx/VideoLab/README.md

 #### CALayer Animation

-For exporting set your customized `CALayer` for composition
+For exporting set your customized `CALayer` for `RenderComposition`

 ```swift
 composition.animationLayer = <Your customized CALayer>
 ```

-For play back add `AVSynchronizedLayer` to your view's layer, See more detail in **Text Animation Demo**.
+For playback add `AVSynchronizedLayer` to your view's layer, See more detail in **Text Animation Demo**.

 #### Keyframe Animation